Leave a Message

 Commuting takes some planning

 Access to the airport is another practical plus.
-The tourism site says Wrightsville Beach is about 10 miles from Wilmington International Airport, which can be especially helpful if you travel often or plan to split time between homes.
+Wrightsville Beach is about 10 miles from Wilmington International Airport, which can be especially helpful if you travel often or plan to split time between homes.
 For relocation buyers and second-home owners alike, that convenience adds real value.

 Parking is part of ownership

 For residents, parking logistics can be more specific.
-The town notes that Harbor Island streets use resident permits and vehicle tax decals, which is worth understanding if convenience is high on your priority list.
+Certain areas, like Harbor Island streets use resident permits and vehicle tax decals, which is worth understanding if convenience is high on your priority list.
 When you are evaluating a property, parking setup can be just as important as square footage or outdoor space.

 This is one reason local guidance matters.
 A home that looks ideal online may function very differently in real life depending on access, parking, and the flow of seasonal visitors.
 The right fit often comes down to how you plan to use the property every week, not just how it feels on a showing day.